ZijunCui02/ZijunCui02.github.io/_pages/about.md

-<p>I am a passionate first-year master student in Elctrical and Computer Engineering at University of Washington looking for research opportunities.
+<p>I am a passionate first-year Master student in Elctrical and Computer Engineering at University of Washington looking for research opportunities.
 My research interests include Robotics and Computer Vision.</p>

 (Page to be furbished)